oliwierptak/popo/README.md

 ### [schema-path-filter]

 Additional path filter when `schema-path` is set to a folder.
-Default value is `bundles`.

 This parameter is optional.